sebastian-software/asset-hash/readme.md

 $ yarn add asset-hash
 ```

+## Speed

+For speed comparisons of different algorithms we created a small repository containing the source code and some results.
+[Check it out](https://github.com/sebastian-software/node-hash-comparison).
+TLDR: Modern non-cryptographic hashing could be way faster than cryptographic solutions like MD5 or SHA1.
+Best algorithm right now for our use cases seems to be MetroHash128.
+This is why we made it the default.

 ## Usage

 There are two main methods: `getHash(filePath, options)` and `getHashedName(filePath, options)` and a more traditional class `Hasher(options)`.
 Both methods return a Promise with there actual hash or hash file name as a result.
 The class offers the pretty traditional methods `update(data)` and `digest(options)` to send data or to retrieve the hash.